-Examines the effects that humans have on different parts of the physical environment (such as air, oceans, fresh water, forests, etc.) as a result of how humans live.
-Emphasis on how human search for, and use of, natural resources disturbs natural systems and what can be done to minimize the disturbance.
+Examines the effects humans have on the environment, including other species, air, and water.
+An emphasis of the course will be the human search for and use of natural resources, how these practices disturb natural systems, and methods, including environmental legislation, to minimize such disturbances.
 Prerequisite: Successful completion of ENGL 210 or its equivalent.
-Fall, Spring.
+General Education Core Curriculum, Behavioral/Social Sciences.
+Fall.